Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-05/01-blocks/page-01.md

 3. audio
 4. social media sharing button for visitors to use

-Within each of these ares there is a section for files, a slider (or scrollable gallery) to present those files interactively, and a decorative illustration.
+Within each of these areas there is a section for files, a slider (or scrollable gallery) to present those files interactively, and a decorative illustration.

 These sections, or _divisions_, help us control how content looks en masse, rather than element-by-element.
 This will become more apparent as we go on.